jay2u/Ollama-Open-WebUI-RP/README.md

 > Refer to the official docs to add environment variables for Ollama or Open WebUI if needed.

+#### **Using WEBUI_AUTH**

+> If set to False, authentication is disabled for your Open WebUI instance.
+However, this can only be done on fresh installations with no existing users.
+If users are registered, authentication cannot be disabled.
+Ensure the database is empty before turning off `WEBUI_AUTH`.

 #### **Using TIME_ZONE**

 Find available time zones <https://en.wikipedia.org/wiki/List_of_tz_database_time_zones> (e.g., `America/New_York`, `Asia/Seoul`).